npick001/npick001/README.md

 Grad date: May 2024

-Using GitHub I will be making a whole bunch of random projects that I want to work on.
+I will be working on whatever projects fulfill my need to problem solve constantly.